102481/styleguide-bcc/ui-components/lists.md

 ### Ordered Lists {#ordered}

-This list is used to create and indexed list, such as a numbered or alphabetical list.
+Use lists ordered by numbers or letters for instructions, to indicate an order of priority, chronology or where items need to be identified for later reference.
 The list items will be marked with numbers by default.

+**&lt;/&gt;source**

 ```
 <ol>